asad-sangla/sqlopsstudio/docs/carbon/acquisition.md

 # Carbon Acquisition

+> we need this doc for 5/30 to share it with private preview audience.

+> 5/30 goal - Installation guide, Quick getting started guide.

+> Diff 5/30 and June 30, more os supports and better package management support e.g. apt-get, yum, zypper etc.

+> another version for 6/30 and beyond.

 This document describes the functional scenario of the acquistion experience of Carbon.

 For the first user experience of Carbon, see the [getting started spec](https://github.com/Microsoft/carbon/blob/master/docs/carbon/getting%20started.md)